Insulin Resistance Symptoms in Females | An InsulinIS expert explains

 • Fasting Glucose – A basic measurement of blood sugar after not eating for several hours.

-• Hemoglobin A1C – Shows average blood sugar levels over the past two to three months.
+• Hemoglobin A1C – Reflects blood sugar levels for the previous two to three months.

-• HOMA-IR – A calculation using fasting insulin and glucose to estimate insulin resistance.
+• HOMA-IR – Calculation from fasting insulin and glucose to predict insulin resistance.

-• Triglycerides and HDL Cholesterol – Imbalances can point toward metabolic issues.
+• Triglycerides and HDL Cholesterol – Abnormalities can indicate metabolic problems.

-These tests are often done together, especially if you already have symptoms or risk factors.
-Even if blood sugar is still in a normal range, elevated insulin or unusual lipid levels can be early signs of trouble.
+These are usually tested together, particularly if you already have risk factors or symptoms.
+Even when blood sugar remains normal, high insulin or abnormal lipid levels may be the first signs of a problem.

-While official lab work gives the most accurate results, there are still useful things you can observe at home.
-Tracking how you feel after meals—especially if you get tired, shaky, or crave more food shortly after eating—can offer clues.
-Noticing changes in your weight, energy levels, skin, or cycle can also help you recognize patterns.
+Whereas formal lab work provides the best results, you can still identify useful things yourself at home.
+Monitoring how you feel after meals—particularly when you become drowsy, shaky, or hungry again almost immediately after you eat—may provide clues.
+Observing alterations in your weight, energy level, skin, or cycle also allows you to see patterns.

 11. What to Do If You Notice Symptoms